Bree Runway: Meet the Missy Elliott-approved rising star whose fearless pop is challenging colourism

 “Music fans and the public are getting fed up of seeing a lack of diversity in the industry and a lot of what I saw came in response to that, too.
 Privilege is boring.
 We need to forget about privilege and magnify talent.
 Seeing [a lack of diversity] makes me more determined to challenge it.
 Any hurdles I see now, I’m not focused on the hurdle – I’m focused on overcoming it.”

-After you made your first EP, major label interest grew almost immediately.
+After you made your first EP, label interest grew almost immediately.
 Did that help rebuild your confidence after your experiences at school?

 “Absolutely.
-I stepped into the major label situation knowing exactly who I was and exactly what I wanted to achieve.
+I stepped into being signed knowing exactly who I was and exactly what I wanted to achieve.
 If I’d have done that a year earlier, before making that EP, I think I’d have been in an unhappy place because I was still figuring things out.
 I stepped into that situation as a woman who knew what she wanted.

 “My DIY ethos helped too.
 I started posting live shows online and one of my first ever videos went viral — it had something like 50 million hits, or something crazy.
-I came up with all my own ideas for the video — the treatments, the styling, the visuals, everything — and I still do.
+I came up with all my own ideas for the video — the treatments, the styling, the visuals, everything — and I still do.”

-“I always knew that I wanted to sign to Universal.
-I used to work in a shop on Kensington High Street and it was close to Universal.
-On my lunch hour, I would go there and stand outside and just stare at all the music videos playing through the windows.
-I knew I wanted to be there one day.”

 One of your heroes growing up, Missy Elliott, gave your latest single ‘APESHIT’ her seal of approval recently.
 How did it feel seeing her reaction?